Balkrishna-1663/Balkrishna-1663/README.md

 - 👋 Hi, I’m @Balkrishna-1663
 - 👀 I’m interested in back-end development , c++ programming.
-- 🌱 I’m currently learning html , DBMS , python and OPERATING SYSTEM
+- 🌱 I’m currently learning html , DBMS , C++ and DSA .
 - 💞️ I’m looking to collaborate with productive people
 - 📫 How to reach me : contact- +91 84462-49646